Where Does My Heart Beat Now

-"Where Does My Heart Beat Now" is a song performed by Canadian recording artist Celine Dion for her ninth studio album and debut English-language album, Unison (1990).
-It was released by Columbia Records as the third single from Unison in Canada on 1 October 1990.
-It was also issued as the lead single in the United States in late 1990, and in other parts of the world in early 1991.
-"Where Does My Heart Beat Now" was written by Robert White Johnson and Taylor Rhodes in 1988, and recorded by Dion one year later.
-The song was produced by Christopher Neil.
-Dion premiered the song at the Eurovision Song Contest 1989 in Switzerland, where she performed it along with her 1988 winning song, "Ne partez pas sans moi".
+"Where Does My Heart Beat Now" is a song recorded by Canadian singer Celine Dion for her ninth studio album and first English‑language release, Unison (1990).
+It was issued as the album's lead single in the United States and as the third single in Canada in October 1990, with further releases in other regions in early 1991.
+Written in 1988 by Robert White Johnson and Taylor Rhodes, the song was recorded by Dion the following year and produced by Christopher Neil.
+She first performed it publicly at the Eurovision Song Contest 1989 in Switzerland, where it appeared alongside her 1988 winning entry, "Ne partez pas sans moi".

-"Where Does My Heart Beat Now" received positive reviews from music critics, and won the ASCAP Pop Award.
-It was the most successful single from Unison, and became Dion's highest charting English-language single at the time.
-It reached number four on the US Billboard Hot 100, and Dion became the first French-Canadian artist to land a top-ten hit there.
-It did even better on the Adult Contemporary chart, peaking at number two.
-"Where Does My Heart Beat Now" reached also the top-ten in Norway and Canada, peaking at number four and six, respectively.
-Two accompanying music videos for the song were filmed.
-In 2008, it was included on the North American edition of Dion's greatest hits compilation My Love: Essential Collection.
+"Where Does My Heart Beat Now" received positive reviews from music critics and earned an ASCAP Pop Award.
+It became the most commercially successful single from Unison and marked Dion's highest‑charting English‑language release at the time.
+The song reached number four on the US Billboard Hot 100, making her the first French‑Canadian artist to achieve a top‑10 hit on that chart.
+It also peaked at number two on the Adult Contemporary chart.
+Internationally, it entered the top 10 in Norway and Canada, reaching number four and number six, respectively.
+Two music videos were produced for the single.
+In 2008, the track was included on the North American edition of Dion's greatest hits compilation My Love: Essential Collection.

 Background and release

-In 1989, Dion was recording her first English-language album, Unison.
-One of the songs chosen for the album was "Where Does My Heart Beat Now", written by Robert White Johnson and Taylor Rhodes.
-On 6 May 1989, Dion performed "Where Does My Heart Beat Now" for the very first time during the Eurovision Song Contest in Lausanne, Switzerland.
+In 1989, Dion was recording her first English‑language album, Unison.
+Among the tracks selected for the project was "Where Does My Heart Beat Now", written by Robert White Johnson and Taylor Rhodes.
+On 6 May 1989, Dion performed the song for the first time during the Eurovision Song Contest in Lausanne, Switzerland.
 The song was then released as the third single from the album in Canada on 1 October 1990.
 It was also issued as the lead single from Unison in the United States in late 1990, and in early 1991 in the rest of the world.